 Apply a topdressing of compost.
 I like fish emulsion, too, for both pots and in-ground plants (diluted half strength).

-Once in spring when daytime temps stay above 60 degrees F. Then again in June.
+Fertilize your succulents once in spring when daytime temps stay above 60 degrees F. Optional: Apply fertilizer again in June.

 What if I don't feed my succulents?

 No biggie, but they'll look and perform better if you do.
 Btw, I don't recommend you feed succulents that you want to keep small and compact, like those in terrariums and wreaths.

 Is it OK to fertilize more frequently?

 That's what many growers do.
 A little bit of fertilizer with every watering promotes rapid growth.
 However, such plants are considered "soft" (a nursery term) rather than "hard," meaning tough.
 It's a trade-off.
 I grow my succulents hard to help them endure the vicissitudes of the open garden.